-What is Suboxone and Can You Get Addicted to it?
+What is Suboxone and Can One Get Addicted to it?

 People use Suboxone for the treatment or prevention of withdrawal symptoms in patients.
 For example, they have been on narcotic analgesics for a long time.
 It contains Buprenorphine and Naloxone.

 Buprenorphine is an opioid with mild narcotic effects.
 Meanwhile, Naloxone is an antagonist of the opioid receptors.
-Of course, there is also a chance that you may get addicted to it.
+Of course, there is also a chance that the user may get addicted to it.
 However, the addiction potential of Suboxone is low.
-That is when you compare it to stronger opioids such as morphine or heroin.
+That is when comparing it to stronger opioids such as morphine or heroin.

-No doubt, various factors can determine your addiction liability.
-They include the dosage, the duration of therapy and your own genetics.
+No doubt, various factors can determine the addiction liability.
+They include the dosage, the duration of therapy and genetics.

 What are the Symptoms of Suboxone Addiction?

-Suboxone addiction is a chronic behavioral disorder which takes over your thoughts.
-Once an addiction develops, you are unable to perform the everyday task without the drug.
+Suboxone addiction is a chronic behavioral disorder which takes over the thoughts.
+Once an addiction develops, a person is unable to perform the everyday task without the drug.
 Of course, this can cause many problems.
 These can be problems with relationships or work.
 It is both a physical and psychological disorder.
-Sure the limits of mental addiction in your mind only.
-However, physiological addiction makes enslaves your body.
+Sure the limits of mental addiction in mind only.
+However, physiological addiction makes enslaves the body.

-After you use certain drugs for a while, your body demands more of the drug.
+After a person uses certain drugs for a while, their body demands more of the drug.
 This way, it is able to produce the same effect which a smaller dose was able to produce.
 They call this is tolerance.
 This leads to addiction.
-As a result, your body cannot perform normally in the absence of the drug.
+As a result, the body cannot perform normally in the absence of the drug.

 Long-term use of Suboxone is habit-forming.
 Regrettably, failure to fulfill the bodily needs results in many symptoms.